Video: How to teach an adult to ride a bike

 10. Keep practising

-Once they are pedalling unaided, it may still be a while before they are confident in steering the bike in different directions.
-Again, remind them to look ahead and turn their head where they want to go, rather than at objects they would rather avoid.
+Once the trainee is pedalling unaided, it may still be a while before they are confident in steering the bike in different directions.
+Again, remind them to look ahead and turn their head in the direction they want to go, rather than at objects they would rather avoid.

 Find an instructor

-A National Standard cycle instructor is professionally trained to teach people of all ages and abilities to cycle more confidently so contact your nearest one for advice.
-If you would like to train as an instructor yourself, contact Cycling UK to find out about the next available course.
+A National Standard cycle instructor is professionally trained to teach people of all ages and abilities to cycle more confidently; contact Bikeability or your local authority for advice as training offers differ from region to region.

 For more inspiration on learning to cycle as an adult, check out Alicia’s story.